-4) A report of investment fund's performance during the period.
+4) Investment fund's performance during the period.

-The Fund achieved a return of 25.75% for the year ending 2023, compared to 10.45% of the benchmark.
+The Fund achieved a return of 9.6% for the year ending 2024, compared to 3.3% of the benchmark.

-5) Details of any material changes to the Fund's Terms and Conditions (for a public fund) or fund documents (for private fund) made during the period.
+5) Material changes to the Fund's Terms and Conditions (for a public fund) or fund documents (for private fund) made during the period.

-During the year 2023, the fund manager made changes to the terms and conditions of the Fund, which are as follows:
+During the year 2024, the fund manager made changes to the terms and conditions of the Fund, which are as follows:

-- Updated the composition of the Fund board due to the resignation of the board member Mr. Ibrahim Fatani (Non-Independent member). - Removed the Fund's Auditor Al-Bassam and Al-Nimr Allied Accountants -PKF, and appointed Ernst & Young Professional Services - EY - Updated the Zakat clause for the purpose of implementing the rules for collecting zakat from investors in investment funds. - 6) Any other information that would enable unitholders to make an informed judgment about the fund's activities during the period.
+- Updated the composition of the Fund board due to the resignation of the board member Mr.Fadhel Ahmed Makhlooq (Chairman of the Fund Board - Non-Independent) - Updated the composition of the Fund board due to appointment of board member Mr. Bassam Abdulaziz Noor who is the Chairman of the Fund Board. - Updated the Audit fees which changed from SAR 47,500 to SAR 52,250. - 6) Other information that would enable unitholders to make an informed judgment about the fund's activities during the period.